ChrisHope123/Notes/README.md

-Notes taken during lectures and seminars while attending ELTE Faculty of informatics.
+Notes taken by me or available to me while attending ELTE Faculty of Informatics.